amiq-consulting/CoverageLens/README.md

 CL can be used to check that:
 * Directed scenarios hit their target in the DUT
 * Excluded code is not executed
+* Bins of coverage are covered and assertions are failing or not

 ### Installation
 CL currently works with NCSim and Questa.
 The executable will be different depending on the tool used to simulate, so you need to specify the vendor when compiling: